Useful Information

 We rushed down the street to a little intersection in the road and waited with others to catch a glimpse of the parade.

 The parade here is a small version of the parade that happens on Sunday when all the districts of the Soma Clan join together in a massive procession of roughly 350 horses!
 (Not including the many more people who join the procession on foot.)
-The ornate decorations on the horses and the beauty of each set of armor is amazing to view from up close.
+The ornate decorations on the horses and the beauty of each set of armor are amazing to view up close.
 Various flags represent the family crests or different subgroups of the Soma clan and are carried proudly through the streets.
 Every once in a while you will notice the procession come to a halt, and the sounding of the conch shell horns as well as the occasional sound of a drum.

 The intricate historic style of the procession provides a stark contrast to the telephone lines and traffic lights that look so modern it feels almost alien.
 This parade really gives you a feeling of Japan’s wonderful way of preserving history so that ancient cultural traditions can exist among the modern culture, a perfect blend of the old and new.